Featured Image Credit: @itznipsey (IG)

 At the same time, it would be best to choose activities and training techniques that will stimulate your dog’s body and mind.

-They can be a great guard dog if you are consistent with this kind of training.
+They can be great guard dogs if you are consistent with this kind of training.
 However, you should also ensure that you only use positive reinforcement for all your training sessions.

 How Much Does a Pitbull English Bulldog Mix Cost?
 Puppy Prices & Expenses